-Burnout Therapy NYC: Overcoming Roadblocks to Leadership Wellbeing
+Overcoming Emotional Roadblocks to Leadership Effectiveness

+Senior leaders often know the value of executive therapy but face real obstacles in accessing support.
+Time constraints, stigma, and uncertainty about the therapy process can create roadblocks that prevent even successful executives from seeking help.
+Understanding and addressing these barriers is the first step toward sustainable leadership effectiveness.
 I have experience in the corporate world and have worked for leading firms including Chase, Simon & Schuster, CIBC World Markets, Dow Jones, UBS/Credit Suisse, and The College Board.
 This experience, combined with my clinical depth and knowledge of management and leadership, enables me to help you make gains in both your personal and professional life.

 Time Scarcity and Scheduling Challenges